-Certain standard costs are associated with closing the sale of a home.
-Sellers and buyers usually split these costs, as specified in the real estate sales contract.
+All residential real estate transactions incurs certain costs.
+Sellers and buyers usually split these costs, as specified in the sales contract.

-Soon after you submit your application, we'll provide you with the "Good Faith Estimate" of your costs.
-The closing costs specified in the Good Faith Estimate are estimated based on Abundance Home Mortgage's experience with mortgage loans, but costs often change a little bit between delivery of the GFE and closing.
-We will be glad to review the "Good Faith Estimate," answering questions and highlighting costs that can change slightly at the closing table.
+Buyers will get a "Good Faith Estimate" of closing costs at the time the loan application is submitted to the lender.
+The closing costs specified in the Good Faith Estimate are estimated based on our experience with mortgage loans, but costs often change by small amounts between the GFE and closing.
+We will be glad to review the "Good Faith Estimate," answering your questions and pointing out costs that can vary a little bit at the closing table.

 Standard Closing Costs